Fcl95/nutri_vul_peoplenature/README.md

 - Assess how fish loss could impact nutrient supply for local communities.

 - Perform statistical analyses including permutation tests, PCA, and trait-based comparisons.

+## 📁 Repository Structure

+- data aand fish_species/ # Raw and processed datasets used in the analyses
+- scripts/ # R scripts used for statistical analyses and visualizations
+- figs/ # Figures generated from the analyses